zhdk/zhdk_madekplayer/Documentation/admins_manual.rst

 Set a MAdeK media set
 ----------------------

-When you search for a set, you have to be sure if the set in the media server is set up as published.
+When you search for a set, you have to be sure if it's set up in the media server as published.
 You can do this in the settings **Permissions and Responsibility**.